reobin/reobin.dev/content/blog/git-change-author/index.md

 Switching between work and personal environments can lead to mistakes like this.

-I try to automate the switch by having scripts setting up different looks on my terminal for each environment I'm working.
-Sometimes I just forget though.
+I try to automate the switch by having scripts setting up different looks on my terminal for each environment I'm working on.
+Sometimes I just forget, though.
 If you're in this situation, you probably forgot something similar not long ago, and are trying to fix it.

-Since I never seem to remember the command to change back a git commit author, and google it everytime, here is my attempt at remembering it for good by writing a post about it.
+Since I never seem to remember the command to change back a git commit author, and google it every time, here is my attempt at remembering it for good by writing a post about it.

 ## 1. Interactive rebase

-First thing to do is rebasing your git history.
+The first thing to do is rebasing your git history.
 You have a couple of choices to enter interactive rebase.
 My favorite one is using a commit count from `head`.

 For example, if I want to change the author of the last 3 commits, I can use: